 Throughout the provider comments you may find some comments specific to your situation or results.
 These comments will be found in this section or within another section as appropriate.
 Comments in other sections that are specific to your case will be in bold.

 The patient reports no menstrual cycles.

-The patient reports symptoms of both estrogen deficiency and excess.
-Levels of estrogen (and metabolites) should be carefully reviewed.
+The patient reports significant symptoms of estrogen deficiency.